PeiJieSun/diffnet/readme.md

-This code is released for paper: xxx
+This code is released for paper: A Neural Influence Diffusion Model for Social Recommendation

 file description: